Chia-Network/chia-operator/README.md

 # chia-operator

-NOTE: This is a very early implementation.
-Features may come in at a fast pace, bugs may exist in plenty, and the CRs themselves may change drastically during this stage.
-In short: this code is not guaranteed to work.
-That said, it is being ran as a couple of farms on the mainnet and testnet10 networks today.
+NOTE: This should be considered a beta product.
+It is an early implementation that is being actively worked on.
+The API should stay backwards-compatible in the majority of cases but is not currently guaranteed.

 Kubernetes operator for managing Chia components in kubernetes.
 Currently supported components: